-When I first got my Brother CS6000i sewing machine, it took a few tries to get everything figured out.
-Especially that darn automatic needle threading lever.
+When I first got my Brother CS6000i sewing machine, it took several tries to figure everything out.
+Especially that pesky automatic needle threader.

 Pass the thread through the slit in the base of the bobbin seat to trim the excess thread.

 Turn on the sewing machine and either press the start button (if your machine is computerized) or press the foot pedal down while holding the end of the thread.

 How to Install The Bobbin on a Brother Sewing Machine

-Turn the power off on your machine and raise the needle to its highest position.
-Do this using the needle up button on computerized machines or turning the handwheel towards you.
-Raise the presser foot also.
+First, turn the power off on your machine and raise the needle to its highest position using the needle up button (computerized machines only) or turning the hand wheel towards you.

 Replace the bobbin case cover.
 The left tab goes under the base, and the right side will click into place.